sichensong-99/Web-Projects/Movie rating system/README.md

 Users will be directed to their dashboard
 - Unsuccessful login

-If users incorrectly enter their password on the sign-in page, they have the option to navigate to another page to reset the password or proceed to the sign-up page to create a new account
+If users incorrectly enter their password on the sign-in page, they have the option to navigate to another page to reset the password or proceed to the sign-up page to create a new account.
+As a result, new account information or updated password resets will be automatically saved in the backend MongoDB.

 <img width="956" alt="image" src="https://github.com/sichensong-99/Web-Projects/assets/64934563/1bc0e10b-7a3d-476e-a3df-e9909f8d5c45">